jkiseeva/Java-Programming-Solving-Problems-with-Software/README.md

 Week 1 Homework:

-This is my version of the Week 1 Homework Assignment from the Coursera Duke University calss.
+This is my version of the Week 1 Homework Assignment from the Coursera Duke University calss named "Java-Programming-Solving-Problems-with-Software".

 This code fixes the bugs I found in other Git repos posted by other students for the same assignment.
 Some common bugs I noticed are code whereby the getFileWithLargestPerimeter() returns the wrong output or